 Several questions and thoughts start to race through their minds:

 - “I hope I’m right about this service.”

 - “If I make the wrong decision, it’ll cost me a lot!”

 - “Wait a minute, shouldn’t I be checking other alternatives to this product?”

 You need to reassure potential customers who abandon your services or checkout page that your business is worth their money.

-There are two ways do it – retarget your audience using paid ads or emails (assuming you followed the step 2 of this sales funnel template and collected the email addresses of your visitors).
+There are two ways to do it – retarget your audience using paid ads or emails (assuming you followed step 2 of this sales funnel template and collected the email addresses of your visitors).